nanogiants/nanogiants-docs/docs/sentry/nestjs.md

 }
 ```

-This sould be all to capture errors automatically.
+This should be all to capture errors automatically.
+Here is a gist that contains the relevant files needed for implementation.
+Use them as starting point and adjust as needed: https://gist.github.com/nanogiantsgmbh/838fc2e724b328b15502b8b4d0f6b365

 ### Handling source maps
 To get correct stacktraces on sentry.io you need to upload sourcemaps in your CI pipeline.